Not quite sure what to put into your weekly netball training sessions, or struggling to work out how to structure them?

 Planning your sessions is a critical part of any netball coaching program.
 And while not everyone has the time to spend hours each week carefully crafting their session, a basic training plan or template makes it easy to quickly slot in a few drills and get things rolling.

 300+ VIDEOS: REGISTER HERE TOACCESS ALL OF OUR DRILLS!

-It also makes it easier to plan ahead and progress the skills and structures learned each week, so you’re not forgetting anything and so the players are continually engaged and continually building their skills and improving as a team throughout the season.
+It also makes it easier to plan ahead and progress the skills and structures learned each week, so you’re not forgetting anything and so your players are continually engaged and continually building their skills and improving as a team throughout the season.

 There are countless ways to structure a training session, depending on your requirements, however for this exercise we’ve split a 90-minute session into three 30-minute blocks that cover all major areas: fitness, footwork, ball skills and team structures.

 Let’s get training started on the right foot.
 Players should be ready to go five minutes before the session starts, and to begin the session it’s a good idea to pull all players in for a quick two-minute chat.
 Refresh your players’ memories about some of the points you discussed after the team’s most recent game, and outline what you’ll be working on in today’s session – setting the tone for what’s to come.

 The warm-up component should firstly include jogging, dynamic stretching, injury prevention exercises and some higher-intensity netball-specific movements or a team game/ball drill.
 Generally this will take around 10-15 minutes, and after a couple of weeks, once your players are into a routine, you can ask a couple of senior players to run this part of the session while you set up for the next activity.